petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ## Auto-scaling and DXP Activation Keys

-An activation key is typically required to be deployed and validated in order to use Liferay DXP on premises.
-On Liferay Cloud when auto-scaling is enabled, the Liferay Cloud team resolves any DXP Activation key issues and will add and remove activation keys as needed.
+An activation key is typically required to be deployed and validated to use self-hosted Liferay DXP.
+On Liferay Cloud when auto-scaling is enabled, the Liferay Cloud team resolves any DXP Activation key issues and adds and removes activation keys as needed.